 We will actively look to recognise positive health, safety and wellness behaviours and will challenge any team member who fails to set the highest personal standards of health and safety performance, while continuing to improve equipment and infrastructure.

 July 2019 - June 2020

-- Representatives trained in mental health to aid in response to wellness issues. - Health and safety dashboard created and reported on. - Fillet machine introduced, reducing manual handling in one of our highest risk tasks. - Introduction of severity rating as a performance indicator. - New barge and infrastructure at Ruakaka farm. - Installation of fire systems at Bullen Street. - Establishment of hazardous substance location at Bullen Street.
+- Representatives trained in mental health to aid in response to wellness issues. - created and reported on. • Fillet machine introduced, - one of our highest risk tasks. - as a performance indicator.